 Can I replace my AC-only system with a Bryant heat pump?

 Yes, but the installation involves more than a simple condenser swap.
 Converting from AC-only to heat pump requires: a heat pump-compatible air handler or furnace modification, defrost cycle wiring, a communicating thermostat, and potentially electrical panel upgrades.
 Budget $1,000-$2,000 for conversion costs beyond the heat pump equipment itself.
-Despite these additional costs, the federal tax credit often makes the total conversion cost comparable to a standard AC replacement.
+Despite these additional costs, NV Energy PowerShift rebates (up to $3,200) can offset the total conversion cost significantly.

 How does the Bryant 288B compare to Carrier's equivalent heat pump?

-The Bryant 288B shares core engineering with Carrier's Infinity series heat pumps — same Copeland compressor platform, same WeatherArmor cabinet, same Carrier Global manufacturing.
+The Bryant 288B shares core engineering with Carrier's Infinity series heat pumps, same Copeland compressor platform, same WeatherArmor cabinet, same Carrier Global manufacturing.
 The Bryant typically installs for $1,000-$2,000 less than the equivalent Carrier Infinity heat pump in Las Vegas due to the independent dealer distribution model.
-Both qualify for the same federal tax credits.
+Both qualify for the same NV Energy PowerShift rebates (the federal 25C tax credit expired December 31, 2025).
 For most Las Vegas homeowners, the Bryant represents the better value proposition.

 Related Reading